Seattle Aerospace Short Course

 Instructor: C. Bruce Stephens

 This course discusses the concepts of aircraft ground and flight testing that may be required to ensure aircraft level systems are safe for operation when exposed to the effects of electromagnetic effects (EME), high intensity radiated fields (HIRF), lightning, precipitation static (P-static), and transmitting personal electronic devices (TPEDs).
 This course presents the fundamentals of coordinating and performing aircraft testing from a very practical, step-by-step perspective, and examines the process used by aircraft OEMs to show compliance to regulations relating to EME, HIRF, lightning, p-static, and TPEDs.
-The course will also include a high-level overview for electromagnetic effects areas including electromagnetic compatibility (EMC), high intensity radiated fields (HIRF), lightning transit analysis, precipitation static (P-static) and transmitting personal electronic devices (TPEDs) requirements.
+Please note that this course requires background knowledge of electromagnetic effects and a basic understanding of P-Static, TPED's, HIRF, and lightning.
+Students will work in teams to gain hands-on experience building a new STC Electrical/Avionics System Installation for EME Aircraft Testing.
+They will create a report showing how the installation meets Direct Effects of Lightning certification requirements and prepare sample compliance statements.
+This project will provide students a unique opportunity to incorporate the information they learn as they progress through the course.
+Prerequisite: If you do not have prior knowledge of or experience working with electromagnetic effects, it is required you take the following course: Introduction to Electromagnetic Effects (EME) and Aircraft Engineering Requirements, in-person or online.

 Earn 31.5 classroom hours and 3.15 CEUs.